noahcs2002/Manage-Mint-Express/README.md

 A comprehensive list of features to be added to the software is as follows:

-### Comprehensive Login and Security Suite:
-I want the software to be as secure as possible.
-In a future update, it is possible that I write both a user and manager point of view to the software.
-However, at this time, the intention is to write only the manager point of view.

 ### Multi-Team Management:
 Ideally, this software will allow one person to manage multiple different teams.
 For instance, I am a fan of both the Atlanta Braves and the Los Angles Dodgers.
 I would be able to manage these organizations both, using a dropdown